 Creditors that hold debts like taxes, student loans, alimony, and child support usually do not have to go through the court system to obtain a garnishment of your wages.

-(To learn more, see Your Rights If Your Wages Are Garnished.)
+(To learn more, see If Your Wages Are Garnished: Your Rights.)

-Depending on your situation, you may partially or fully protect your income.
+Depending on your situation, you might be able to partially or fully protect your income.
 Generally speaking, ordinary creditors cannot garnish the following types of income:

 Exceptions do apply to this rule, usually for garnishment of federal taxes or student loans in delinquent or past due status.